curateteaching/digitalpedagogy/keywords/race.md

 The classroom is a space and place of entanglements.
-With the intersections of race, class, ethnicity, disability, gender, and sexuality as vital aspects to consider in various activites in and out of the classroom, how do we foster pedagogical practices attentive to multilayered sets of identities and relwtions, while opening up opportunities for exploring diverse texts and materials that deal with issues of race and ethnicity in new and critical ways?
+With the intersections of race, class, ethnicity, disability, gender, and sexuality as vital aspects to consider in various activites in and out of the classroom, how do we foster pedagogical practices attentive to multilayered sets of identities and relations, while opening up opportunities for exploring diverse texts and materials that deal with issues of race and ethnicity in new and critical ways?
 In *Digital Humanities Pedagogy: Practices, Principles and Politics*, Brett D.
 Hirsch calls attention to the importance of digital pedagogy in addressing these key topics, while also being mindful of the fact that
 "the opportunities for pedagogy to bring these issues into useful discussion--and for digital humanities classrooms to create a more